amazr/cs3308_project/README.md

 4/20 | Redid the entire frontend to be way more responsive.
 Also made it space themed, because why not?
 Added a way to clearLists.
 Added a way to set the origin location when calculating travel times on the cards.
 Added a way for users to load a previously saved list.
 4/20 cont. | Made it so that when a user saves a list their new list will show automatically in the list dropdown selector.
 4/21 | Added some frontend animations.
 Also adjusted the user registration page.
 Changed how the search bars on the frontpage are laid out.
+4/22 | Added a toast for invalid locations.
+Also adjusted how user responses are generated, createNewResponse is now able to check whether a user is logged in and autofill other such information.
+Changed the routing for the register page a little bit.
+4/22 cont. | Created a modal to display directions from user origin to the destination (the title of the card).
+This modal opens upon a user clicking on the card.
+This costs 0.014 dollars everytime a direction has been loaded, so use sparingly...
+If no origin has been selected by the user then the map will open as just a single place.
+Loading just a single place on the map is free.

 ## Getting up and running:
 1. Clone this repo